Tissue Paper Ornament Preschool Craft

 These tissue paper ornaments are colorful and fun and look pretty on the Christmas tree.

 - glitter glue

 Pinking shears or crimping scissors aren't required but they make a nice edge.
 Maybe you have some in your sewing basket?
 Or you can buy kids' edging scissors online.

 Search your gift wrap supplies for narrow ribbon and recycled tissue paper and you are ready to make this Christmas ornament!

-- Cut three circles from the tissue paper in three different sizes.
-I can see a snowman craft here, can you?
+Cut three circles from the tissue paper in three different sizes.
+I can see a future snowman craft here!

-- Option 1: Decorate plain tissue with glitter glue.
-Kids can make designs or print their name with glitter glue.
+OPTION 1: Decorate plain tissue with glitter glue.
+Kids can make designs or print their names with glitter glue.

 - Place a table cover under the tissue when drawing with markers as the colors leak through the thin tissue paper.